-Based on Table 1, it can be seen that all indicators of student entrepreneurship character are in the good category.
+Table 1 shows all indicators of student entrepreneurship character are in the good category.
 Relatively, the entrepreneurship character of vocational secondary school students who took part in teaching factory learning is in the good category with a score of 99 out of 132.

 The character of student entrepreneurship is expected to appear in students after participating in teaching factory learning.
 Overall, the student entrepreneurship character indicators are in the "good" category with an indicator achievement level of 75.1%. furthermore, the level of achievement of student’s entrepreneurship character indicators can be seen in Figure 1.